-Challenge coins can vary significantly in their style and manufacturing based on several factors, including their purpose, design, and the organization or group they represent.
+Custom Challenge Coins can vary significantly in their style and manufacturing based on several factors, including their purpose, design, and the organization or group they represent.
 Here are some of the key style and manufacturing differences that can be found in challenge coins:

-- Size and shape: Challenge coins can vary in size and shape, from small and round to large and custom-shaped.
+- Size and shape: They can vary in size and shape, from small and round to large and custom-shaped.
 The standard size for most challenge coins is around 1.5 to 2 inches in diameter, but some may be larger or smaller depending on the organization's preference.

 - Material: Challenge coins can be made from a variety of materials, including brass, copper, zinc, iron, and even precious metals like gold or silver.
 The material used can impact the weight, durability, and overall appearance of the coin.

-- Finish: The finish on a challenge coin can also vary, with options such as polished, antique, matte, or even glow-in-the-dark.
+- Finish: The finish can also vary, with options such as polished, antique, matte, or even glow-in-the-dark.
 The finish can impact the overall look of the coin, as well as its durability and resistance to wear and tear.

-- Edge: The edge of a challenge coin can be plain, reeded, or even serrated, depending on the organization's preference.
+- Edge: The edge can be plain, reeded, or even serrated, depending on the organization's preference.